pdxrod/blockchain_explorer/README.md

 Now visit [`localhost:4000`](http://localhost:4000) in a browser

-On a Mac, your data is written in Library/Application Support/Bitcoin
+On a Mac, your data is written in Library/Application Support/Bitcoin, unless you've specified a datadir (see start-bitcoin.sh)

 You can turn it into a soft link pointing to a large (500 Gb+) external drive - which you probably will have to do if using testnet or mainnet,